mayabrandi/clinical_EPPs/README.md

 ```

-## Branching model

-clinical_EPPs is using github flow branching model as described in our development manual.

 ## Setting up a new EPP - brief overview

 Do the testing of your new EPP on the stage server:

 ```